inet-framework/inet-tutorials/wireless/doc/step1.rst

 The model
 ---------

-In this step we'll use the model depicted below.
+In this step, we'll use the model depicted below.

 .. figure:: wireless-step1.png
    :width: 100%